Alden Mitchell

 Jamie Zaninovich

-Jamie Zaninovich, a Managing Director in the San Francisco Bay Area, draws on nearly 30 years of global sports industry leadership experience to advise clients on matters related to operations and governance, marketing, sponsorships, media rights, crisis management, sustainability and social responsibility, and international business development.
+Jamie Zaninovich is Vice Chair of TrailRunner Sports, based in the San Francisco Area.
+Drawing on nearly 30 years of global sports industry leadership experience, Jamie helped launch TrailRunner Sports in 2023 and advises clients on matters related to operations and governance, marketing, sponsorships, media rights, crisis management, sustainability and social responsibility, and international business development.

 Prior to TrailRunner International, Jamie served as the Deputy Commissioner and Chief Operating Officer at the Pac-12 Conference.
 Before that, he was the Commissioner of the West Coast Conference and a senior athletic administrator at both Princeton University and Stanford University.